evinas93/AI-RealEstate-Agent/SETUP_ENV.md

 - **AI_MODEL**: Choose between `gpt-3.5-turbo` (cheaper) or `gpt-4` (more accurate)
 - **AI_TEMPERATURE**: Controls randomness (0.0 = deterministic, 1.0 = creative)
 - **USE_MOCK_DATA**: Set to `true` to use mock data (no API calls needed)
+- **STRICT_API_MODE**: When `true`, disables mock data fallbacks if valid API keys exist
+  - Ensures you get real data or clear error messages (no confusing mock data)
+  - Recommended when you have valid API keys and want predictable behavior

 ## Quick Start